reedes/vim-quotable/README.markdown

 rather than a single opening quote.
 The closing quote(s) will be then be pushed ahead of your inserted text.
 You can step through the closing quote by hitting the corresponding quote key (`"` or `'`) where there is no need to exit Insert mode or use arrow keys.
+Or better yet, move past the closing quote(s) with a motion command, such as `«Ctrl-O» w`.

 ## Motion commands